MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 #### MAM-WE administrator tasks

+This task list provides an overview.
+For more specific information, see [Microsoft Intune app management](../apps/app-management.md).

-- Be sure your iOS/iPadOS devices are [supported](supported-devices-browsers.md).
+- Be sure your devices are [supported](supported-devices-browsers.md).
 - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), [add your apps](../apps/apps-supported-intune-apps.md), optionally create [app configuration policies](../apps/app-configuration-policies-use-ios.md), and create [app protection policies](../apps/app-protection-policy-settings-ios.md).
 Deploy these policies to the devices.

+??How do users get the app policy??

 #### MAM-WE end user tasks